Engineering alone can’t fix what’s wrong with the internet - a short reflection on the lessons we learn by caring for the software we create.

 1999 also marked the third version of Cornelia Sollfrank’s Net Art Generator (NAG).
 This particular work is the focus of a new book by Cornelia Sollfrank and Winnie Soon titled Fix My Code.Sollfrank, Cornelia and Winnie Soon, Fix My Code, EECLECTIC, 2021.

-The artist (Sollfrank) and the programmer (Soon) confront issues of authenticity and ownership through a series of insightful conversations as they update the NAG’s code for the 21st century.
+The artist (Sollfrank) and the creative technologist and coder (Soon) confront issues of authenticity and ownership through a series of insightful conversations as they update the NAG’s code for the 21st century.

 The effort chronicled in Fix My Code parallels the acquisition of the original server by The ZKM Center for Art and Media.
 Although the institution now holds the responsibility of caring for the artifact and its code, the public version at net.art-generator.com still requires Sollfrank’s attention.
 This is the nature of software as a medium.The NAG, and other net.art artworks, present three preservation challenges.
 1. The original hardware can fail.
 Even components less than two decades old can be difficult to replace.
 2. While the experience of the NAG doesn’t necessarily rely on the original hardware - it is essentially a webpage on the internet - adapting the software to a new execution environment will require changes in the code.
 3. The NAG relies on other services on the internet.
 When they change, it breaks the NAG, thus requiring more updates to the code.